 We recognise that people come from all over Manchester to our hospitals, and access by car can often be difficult.
-With this in mind we have a ‘Park and Ride’ location from which you can take a free shuttle bus to the main hospital site and then walk or catch a 5 minute bus down Oxford Road to the Dental Hospital.
+We have two ‘Park and Ride’ services linking our Oxford Road Campus hospitals to the Wythenshawe and Trafford Hospital sites.

 Wythenshawe Shuttle Times

 The Wythenshawe-Oxford Road Shuttle bus departs from the bus layby between Entrance 5 and 6 at Wythenshawe Hospital and arrives at the bus stop located opposite St Mary’s Hospital on the Boulevard, Oxford Road Campus.

 Our nearest railway stations are Manchester Oxford Road, and Manchester Piccadilly.
 Both are a short walk, cycle, or bus ride from the Oxford Road Campus hospitals.